 Converting multiple registers in parallel

-Reading a Parquet files
+Reading Parquet files

 fastreg provides three ways to read Parquet registers depending on the use case.

 read_register() is the main read function.
-We wanted a function that could make it really easy to use and read in a particular register (with data from all available years if it is in a partitioned Partition format).
+We wanted a function that could make it really easy to use and read in a particular register (with data from all available years if it is in a partitioned Parquet format).
 For example, to read in bef (population register) as a DuckDB table, we wanted it as simple as read_register("bef").
 It should automatically find the relevant Parquet dataset (as partition) and read them in as a single DuckDB table.

-read_parquet_partition() underlies read_register(), but without guessing the path (or when the setting hasn’t been set).
+read_parquet_dataset() underlies read_register(), but without guessing the path (or when the setting hasn’t been set).
 It takes a direct path to the Parquet dataset (the directory containing the Hive-partitioned Parquet files), applies some settings to more smoothly read in the datasets, and reads it as a DuckDB table.
 This function can be used if read_register() failed to correctly read the right dataset.

 read_parquet_file() is the simplest read function.
 It takes a direct path to a .parquet file (not a partitioned dataset) and reads it as a DuckDB table.
-This can used if the register isn’t in a partitioned format.
+This can be used if the register isn’t in a partitioned format.

 List SAS and Parquet files